satperk/satperk/README.md

-- 💞️ I’m looking to collaborate on Projects and Startups!
-- 📫 How to reach me satperkari@gmail.com

 <!---
 satperk/satperk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.